MicrosoftDocs/sql-docs/docs/ssdt/download-sql-server-data-tools-ssdt.md

 **What's New**

+**AS**

-- In AS projects, Object Level Security can now be configured in the Roles dialog for advanced security in 1400 compatability level tabular models.
+- Object Level Security can now be configured in the Roles dialog for advanced security in 1400 compatability level tabular models.
 - New AAD role member selection for users without email addresses in AS Azure models in SSDT AS projects for VS2017.
 - New AS Azure "Always Prompt" project property in SSDT AS tabular projects to customize behavior of ADAL credential caching.

 **Known Issues**